Rider Profile

 When Thomas faltered in the high mountains, Bernal moved into second overall with Thomas in third, five seconds behind as Julian Alaphilippe started to lose his grip on the maillot jaune.

 On stage 19 to Tignes, Bernal went on the attack and was away solo on the Col d'Iseran when news came over the race radio that a landslide had blocked the road in the valley and organisers were forced to neutralise the stage.
 They took the time for GC at the top of the Iseran, putting Bernal into the race lead.
-The next stage was also shortened by storms and Bernal sailed into Paris to win the Tour over Thomas by 1:11.
+The next stage was also shortened by storms and Bernal sailed into Paris to win the 2019 Tour de France over Thomas by 1:11.

 He suffered from back problems in 2020, dropping out of the Tour de France but returned to top form and won the Giro d'Italia in 2021.